 The City of Franklin has enacted a Stormwater Management Ordinance in order to maintain or benefit water quantity, water quality and the effects on the quality of life and character of the City of Franklin, Tennessee.
-The City of Murfreesboro is the permitting authority for all land disturbing activities and requires the land owner to maintain all on-site stormwater control facilities and all open space areas (e.g. parks or “green” areas) required by the approved stormwater control plan.
-The City of Murfreesboro will only provide construction permits to projects that establish a plan to manage stormwater runoff occurring during the construction process.
-Stormwater fees will be collected by the City of Murfreesboro and businesses can qualify for credits by implementing Best Management Practices on their property.
-The City of Murfreesboro, under the NPDES program, also has the authority to inspect properties for noncompliance and can issue a notice of violation (NOV) for any deficiency or infraction onsite.
+The City of Franklin is the permitting authority for all land disturbing activities and requires the land owner to maintain all on-site stormwater control facilities and all open space areas (e.g. parks or “green” areas) required by the approved stormwater control plan.
+The City of Franklin will only provide construction permits to projects that establish a plan to manage stormwater runoff occurring during the construction process.
+Stormwater fees will be collected by the City of Franklin and businesses can qualify for credits by implementing Best Management Practices on their property.
+The City of Franklin, under the NPDES program, also has the authority to inspect properties for noncompliance and can issue a notice of violation (NOV) for any deficiency or infraction onsite.

 Stormwater Management Ordinance

 Sec.
 23-104.
 Authority.

 (a) Designated city staff shall have right of entry on or upon the property of any person subject to this title and any permit/document issued hereunder.
 The city staff shall be provided ready easy access to all parts of the premises for the purposes of inspection, monitoring, sampling, inventory, records examination and copying, and the performance of any duties necessary to determine compliance with this title.

 (b) Where a property, site or facility has security measures in force which require proper identification and clearance before entry into its premises, the person shall make necessary arrangements with its security personnel so that, upon presentation of suitable identification, the designated city staff will be permitted to enter without delay for the purposes of performing specific responsibilities.